 “We currently have retired sled dogs who are looking for a loving home to spend their Golden Years!
-All of our dogs are healthy, up to date with vaccinations and we would love to give them to a loving home where they can continue to have a job…even if it’s keeping the couch warm!
+All of our dogs are healthy, up to date with vaccinations, de-worming and health check ups.
+We would love to give them to a loving home where they can continue to have a job…even if it’s keeping the couch warm!
 We consider retirement a reward for their many years of hard work as exceptional sled dogs.
 If you have space in your home and your heart for these sweet dogs please let us know.”

 To view our current huskies available for adoption please click here!